We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 The water formed is then used in the soil.

-This tank is fitted with a T-shaped outlet which forms a barrier that prevents the movement of the scum and sludge.
+This wastewater treatment tanks are fitted with a T-shaped outlet which forms a barrier that prevents the movement of the scum and sludge.

-The tank pumping should be done every 3 years.
+The wastewater treatment tanks water pumping should be done every 3 years.

 The purpose of pumping is removing the waste materials (sludge) that may have accumulated at the bottom of the septic tank.

-When the tank is full, you will notice that the water in your home is draining slowly.
+When the wastewater treatment tanks are full, you will notice that the water in your home is draining slowly.

 To enable efficiency, you should avoid pouring oil into kitchen sinks, avoid overusing detergents, and avoid throwing tablets through the kitchen sink.

 The repair may be expensive.
-You may add oxy-tabs to your system to increase the breakdown of the organisms in the tank.
+You may add oxy-tabs to your system to increase the breakdown of the organisms in the tanks.

-Good quality tanks can last for as long as 25 years.
+Good quality wastewater treatment tanks can last for as long as 25 years.

 Pros & Benefits:

-- It is placed underneath the ground, therefore, saving on space
+- These tanks are placed underneath the ground, therefore, saving on space

 - The sucking of water by the ground leads to the development of crops